balderdashy/waterline/ROADMAP.md

  Support explicit `in` key in query language                | Add support for an explicit `in` key to work alongside using an array.
 See this [issue](https://github.com/balderdashy/waterline/issues/1186) for more details.
  Support deeper M:M through options                         | Add the ability for `through` tables to support multiple associations.
 See this [issue](https://github.com/balderdashy/waterline/issues/705) for more details.
  Transactions                                               | Add the ability to run transactions on adapters that support them.
 See this [issue](https://github.com/balderdashy/waterline/issues/755) for more details.
- Projections                                                | Add the ability to use `.select()` on any query, including associations.
-See this [issue](https://github.com/balderdashy/waterline/issues/919) for more details.
  Change the `this` context inside lifecycle callbacks       | Currently the `this` context is the generic collection instead of the instance (no instance has been made yet).
 Change this to get access to instance methods.
 See [issue](https://github.com/balderdashy/waterline/issues/1210) for more details.
  Run lifecycle callbacks on defined join tables             | Lifecycle callbacks don't run for join table records.
 See [issue](https://github.com/balderdashy/waterline/issues/1215) for more details.
  Do not mess with identity case                             | Identities of models should not be lowercased per default, better be left as defined.
 See [issue](https://github.com/balderdashy/waterline/issues/745) for more details.